Timoses/dotfim/README.md

 The format is
 ```
-<comment_indicator> dotfim <passage>
+<comment_indicator> dotfim <passage_type>
 ```

 Multiple lines can be assigned a passage by using `{` and `}` as delimiters:
 ```
-<comment_indicator> dotfim <passage> {
+<comment_indicator> dotfim <passage_type> {
 example passage line 1
 example passage line 2
 <comment_comment> dotfim }
 ```

+#### Passage types
-The following passages exist:
+The following passage types exist:
-* `Local`: Local passages are stored in the gitfile and never synchronized to other mashines.
-The gitfile will additionally hold the current mashine's hostname.
+* `Local`: Local passages are stored in the gitfile and never synchronized to other machines.
+The gitfile will additionally hold the current machine's hostname.
-* `Private`: Private behave just like local passages, however their content is first SHA-256 hashed before it is stored in the gitfile.
-Note that no encryption takes place, that is, the original content from which the hash was generated is not retrievable.
-The hash merely serves as a comparsion method to keep the correct order of private passages within dotfiles.
+* `Private`: Private passages behave just like local passages, however their content is first SHA-256 hashed before it is stored in the gitfile.
+Note that no encryption/decryption takes place.
+The original content from which the hash was generated is not retrievable from the gitfile.
+The hash merely serves as a comparison method to keep the correct order of private passages within dotfiles during synchronization.

 ### Test DotfiM